Concerned about the presence of sediments or metal shavings in the domestic water supply? Or is the supply system prone to chemical contamination?

 Is bottled water or unfiltered tap water better?

-Bottled water goes through purification processes like reverse osmosis to remove contaminants and disinfect water.
-However, depending on the water source, unfiltered tap water can contain heavy metals, chemicals, and other contaminants.
+Bottled water undergoes purification processes like reverse osmosis to remove contaminants and disinfect them.
+However, unfiltered tap water can contain heavy metals, chemicals, and other contaminants depending on the water source.
 For purified drinking water, filtered tap water is generally better than unfiltered options.

 How do activated carbon filters purify water?

 Activated carbon filters use highly porous carbon material to physically trap contaminants through absorption, adsorbing chemicals, heavy metals, and impurities.
-This allows them to remove chemicals and purify water without harsh chemical treatments effectively.
+This allows them to effectively remove chemicals and purify water without harsh chemical treatments.

 What contaminants can water filtration remove?